Currency and Cost for your Greek holidays

 The Greek currency and what you can expect to pay

 The currency used is the 'Euro' written as; €1.
 Smaller change is known as 'Cent', pronounced 'Scent'.
 Euro notes start from €5 and go all the way up to €500.
-The exchange rate for Euro to the British pound is currently favourable for UK visitors with current rates (September 2016) at around 1 euro to the pound (85p).
-This is around the arrange rate and it does represent good value for UK visitors.
+The exchange rate for Euro to the British pound is currently (October 2018) at around 1.10 euro to the British pound.

 Exchange rates are almost always better if your currency exchange is done in Greece and a good tip is to take enough local currency for your first few days or so and then change the rest once you have settled in.
 There are exchange facilities at arrival airports, however the exchange rate is often very poor compared to post offices, banks and many other resort shops that offer currency.
 The best rates for currency exchange in the UK are generally found by pre-ordering with the post office and collecting from your UK shop or departure airport.
 As well as many on the high street shops, like Debenhams and Marks and Spencers.
 They can often offer attractive rates and deals.
 Traveller's cheques are not widely accepted in Greece, but there are numerous ATM's where credit/debit cards are accepted.